[###style:css-sidetoc]

 3) People - not "users" - enthusiastically willing to co-ordinate, study & experiment:

-(Rather that moan to "support staff" and "developers" because they are exposed to something Other than "apple" or "microsoft")
+(Rather that moan to "support staff" and "developers" because they are exposed to something Other than apple/microsoft/google)

 what they might be acquainted with)